10 Best Kayaks for the Money (August 2026) Tested Under $800

 - Cons

-Two detachable fishing rod holders and a GoPro mount come standard.
-The rod holders actually work - they held my medium-action rod steady while I paddled to new spots.
+Two detachable rod holders and a GoPro mount come standard.
+The rod holders held a medium-action spinning rod steady while paddling between spots, which is something cheaper inflatables can't claim.

 + Pros